jaggerharness/fullstack-open/README.md

   <li>A more complex state, debugging React apps</li>
 </ol>

-### Part 2: Communicating with server - In Progress 💻
+### Part 2: Communicating with server - Complete ✔️

 <ol type="a">
   <li>Rendering a collection, modules</li>